 Biology PhD student and GET-UP organizer Olivia Harding said in an email to The DP that GET-UP members are “extremely excited” by the election agreement at Brown.
 Harding cited fair work compensation, improved mental health resources, and clearer grievance procedures as common issues around which union organizers at Penn and Brown have mobilized.

-Less than a week after the Brown announcement, however, on June 26, the Supreme Court that public-sector workers who choose not to join labor unions are not obligated to pay union fees, a decision that some fear will weaken the effectiveness of unions.
-GET-UP said in that the Supreme Court decision was “a blow to our movement.”
+Less than a week after the Brown announcement, however, on June 26, the Supreme Court ruled that public-sector workers who choose not to join labor unions are not obligated to pay union fees, a decision that some fear will weaken the effectiveness of unions.
+GET-UP said in a statement on Twitter that the Supreme Court decision was “a blow to our movement.”

 “[We] won’t back down,” the statement continued.
 “We will continue to fight for better working conditions here [at Penn] and for all workers.”